 This unique roundabout is a monument and also a traffic circle located in Greater Guadalajara.
-The roundabout consists of horse sculptures running, called the stampede.
+This consists of horse sculptures running, called the stampede.
 It represented a world of sculptures, art deco movement.
 This is an example of a refreshing example of a roundabout.

 9. Pearl Ring Roundabout, China

-This beautiful roundabout is located in Shanghai, China.
+This is located in Shanghai, China.
 It is not only a traffic roundabout but also provides lanes for pedestrian movement.
-It is the largest roundabout in China which is a prime connection to the city.
+It is the largest in China which is a prime connection to the city.
 It is a combination of a pedestrian bridge and a traffic roundabout.
-The roundabout focuses on pedestrian and vehicular movement.
+This focuses on pedestrian and vehicular movement.

 The Old Street Roundabout is more of a square-about located in central London.
-The roundabout is different due to the mix of traders who work beneath.
-The roundabout is recognized for the sculptural forms above ground and the video screens that tell us what people are googling.
+This is different due to the mix of traders who work beneath.
+This is recognized for the sculptural forms above ground and the video screens that tell us what people are googling.
 It is known as St. Agnes Well after the shopping center located beneath it.